“Forward” Forex Transactions

-If you are overseas for a number of years it is likely that you will make one or more significant currency transactions.
-This may be associated with the purchase of a house, the repatriation of pension funds to Australia or a whole range of asset purchases.
+If you are overseas for a number of years it is very likely that you will make one or more significant currency transactions.
+This may be associated with the purchase or sale of a house, the repatriation of pension funds to Australia or a whole range of asset purchases.

-In these circumstances, there is always a chance that forex rates might move appreciably between the time that a contract is made for the purchase of an asset and the time for payment.
+In these circumstances, there is always a chance that forex rates might move appreciably between the time that a contract is made for the purchase of an asset and the time payment is due - review how the AUD has moved over the last 20 years.
 While there is a chance that rates will move “in your favour” the real concern is usually that rates move dramatically against you.
 This is particularly the case when the payment is supposed to finalise a house purchase and the implications of having inadequate funds are significant.

 Forward contracts will usually involve you making a deposit which allows you to retain and use the majority of your capital until the end of the forward contract.

-Contact OFX using our Inquiry form to investigate whether a forward contract would suit your particular circumstances.
-You should note that once a forward contract is entered into it is binding and must be proceeded with, or risk the payment of close-out costs.
+Contact OFX to investigate whether a forward contract would suit your particular circumstances.
+Note that once a forward contract is entered into it is binding and must be proceeded with, or risk the payment of close-out costs.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.
 You will receive a fee quotation in advance of any advice or services being provided.